The Singles Network Ministries

 1. Contemporary churches started by the hundreds, pulling our singles away from traditional churches.
 These new churches do not offer Sunday school but small groups.
 Sunday school is still the primary way singles gather.
 Without a place to gather, single adults stop coming to church.

-Solution: Bring back Sunday school, but if you can’t think about offering a small group that meets on Sunday morning at the church just for singles.
+Solution: Bring back Sunday school, but if you can’t think about offering a small group that meets on Sunday morning at the church, just for singles.

-2. Defining who a single is/was has become more complex.
+2. Defining who a single person is/was has become more complex.
 As a result, marketing to this demographic is tricky and hard to figure out.

 Solution: Build leaders from within the singles ministry to lead those who are single or were single.
 Also, consult with Kris Swiatocho of The Singles Network Ministries for help.

 5. Churches fear singles ministry will turn into hookup ministry.
-Because of a lack of leadership, like with all ministries, can quickly become unhealthy or dysfunctional.
+Because of a lack of leadership, like with all ministries, it can quickly become unhealthy or dysfunctional.

 Solution: Start with something small, like a one-hour workshop.
 Build a team of leaders who, in return, will build the ministry.
 A retreat or conference may not be what your ministry needs to grow.